m7a/lo-banana-pi-m2p-edu/README.md

     mirror or Debian version, you can pass a script file as parameter which is being sourced.
 See _Customization Variables_ below.
 `s2_write_to_disk.sh` (as root)
-:   Writes the prepared files to a MicroSD card.
-Note that in case you do not
+:   Writes the prepared files to a MicroSD card and updates the bootloader.
-    want to rely on the automatism, it is perfectly reasonable to do the step “by hand”.
-See the source code or the old instructions for _Debian + armbian Kernel_ for ideas on how to do this.
 `s3_close_userns.sh`
 :   Reverts the setting performed in `s0`.
 It is a separate step to permit
     skipping or delaying the actual `s2_write_to_disk.sh`.
 For maximum security,